The SLP MS program encourages students to see all forms of support, including assistantships and scholarships.

 A GA pays for some or all of your tuition and provides you with a small stipend in bi-monthly payments for ten months (September-June).
 There are some summer GA positions which you must also apply for.
 The type of waiver and size of stipend you receive is dependent on the type of assistantship you are awarded.

 Your GA tuition waiver covers tuition but not university fees.
 If you receive a GA position, you will still be responsible for paying the fees, which typically are over $1,000 per semester of full-time study.
-For more information, go the the Towson University Bursar's Office website.
+For more information, go the the Towson University Student & University Billing Office website.

 How do I apply for a GA position?